txt/se17/doc/reviewE.md

 add();
 add();
 ```
 When the above `add` is created, then used 3 times, what is returns?
-    - a nil pointer error?
+    - a nil pointer error? sdfsdffds
 // the counter is now 4
 ```